 Whilst the governing documents of certain Target Funds may have concentration limits aimed at ensuring diversification of their underlying portfolios, there is no certainty that diversification will be obtained and a Target Fund could potentially end up with relatively few investments.
 In addition, because of the time it may take to source appropriate investments, a Target Fund's portfolio will not necessarily be diversified from the outset.
 One risk of having a limited number of investments is that the aggregate returns realised by investors in such Target Funds may be substantially adversely affected by the unfavourable performance of a small number of such investments.
-If certain investments perform very well.
+If certain investments perform unfavourably, for a Target Fund to achieve above-average returns, one or a few of its investments must perform very well.
 There are no assurances that this will be the case.
 Furthermore, prospective investors will have no assurance as to the degree of diversification of a Target Fund's portfolio, either by geographic region, industry or asset type.
 To the extent that a Target Fund concentrates investments in a particular industry, asset type or geographic region, its investments will become more susceptible to fluctuations in value resulting from adverse economic or business conditions with respect thereto.